High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 Bounce Rate Offender 3: Website Speed

-Google’s latest announcement regarding its algorithm is page experience.
+Google’s ongoing updates around page experience continue to factor in load speed and interactivity.
 A slow page is a miserable experience for the user, and if they are sitting around waiting for your page to load, they will leave.
 Bye, Bye Website – Hello Bounce!

 Site speed may be an obsession and a life-consuming pastime for people like me, the author.
 Still, the difference you see from speed improvements is palpable.